 Keto Apple Cider Donut Bites

-- 1 to 2 tsp cinnamon depending on how cinnamon-y you like it!
+- 1 to 2 teaspoon cinnamon depending on how cinnamon-y you like it!

 - Preheat oven to 325F and grease a mini muffin pan very well (Use a 24 cavity mini muffin pan).